0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 1. [Register](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/registerAsZkNode)
    as a ZK node (You need to have your HTTPS REST endpoint ready)
 2. [Associate](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/associateTokens)
-   75 K MPC tokens to the ZK Node Registry contract
+   75 K MPC tokens to the ZK node registry contract
 3. Restart your node

 ### Confirm that proxy server, certificate renewal and blockchain image are running